connormaas/buggy-randomizer/README.md

 5. Follow the **Customizaton** section above to adapt the program to fit your needs.
 6. Run the `buggyRandomizer.py` file using Python.

+## Contributing

+Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.
+Contributions are always welcome!